mjftw/pluma-automation/docs/style-guide.md

 There are many linters available for this purpose, but I would recommend [Pylama](https://github.com/klen/pylama), as this one is known to work.
 I use [VS Code ](https://code.visualstudio.com/) for development, and there is an extension available to make this liter run by default.
 Linters should be available for many other code editors as well.
 Using a linter will help you write better code, with less effort.

-All the Lab code uses Python3, make sure your linter is set up for this as it may default to Python2.
+All Pluma code uses Python3, make sure your linter is set up for this as it may default to Python2.

 ## General Guidelines
 This section covers some key points to follow to help write good code.